(to print: double-sided, portrait, facing left)

 Free Skule is a space for critical education that facilitates the holistic development of the self, and the transformation of our communities.

-We are dedicated to an education based not in the organization from the top, but rather the participation of ALL!
+• We are dedicated to an education based not in the organization from the top, but rather the participation of ALL!

-Grounded in respect for everyone’s knowledge
+• Grounded in respect for everyone’s knowledge

-For the development of knowledge of self and self-love
+of self and

-Centered on creating and engaging with community.
+• Centered on creating and engaging with community.
 In that, we aim to develop community tools for emancipation

 Resources Needed for ReOccupation